-Asynchronous shader compilation is an Editor-only feature that can improve your workflow when you have complex Shader objects with lots of shader variants.
+Asynchronous shader compilation is an Editor-only feature that can speed up your workflow when you have complex Unity shaders with lots of shader variants.

-Shader objects can contain of hundreds or thousands of shader variants.
-If the Editor compiled all variants when loading a Shader object, the import process would be very slow.
+Unity shaders can contain of hundreds or thousands of shader variants.
+If the Editor compiled all variants when loading a Unity shader, the import process would be very slow.
 Instead, the Editor compiles shader variants on-demand, the first time it encounters them.

-Compiling these shader variants can cause the Editor to stall for milliseconds or even seconds, depending on the graphics API and the complexity of the Shader object.
-To avoid these stalls, you can use asynchronous shader compilation to compile the shader variants in the background, and use placeholder Shader objects in the meantime.
+Compiling these shader variants can cause the Editor to stall for milliseconds or even seconds, depending on the graphics API and the complexity of the Unity shader.
+To avoid these stalls, you can use Asynchronous Shader Compilation to compile the shader variants in the background, and use placeholder Unity shaders in the meantime.

 Asynchronous shader compilation works like this: